Ikhernofret Stela

-The Ikhernofret Stela (Berlin Museum ref 1204) is an important ancient Egyptian stela dated to the Middle Kingdom and is notable for its veiled description of how the mysteries of the deity Osiris were carried out in Abydos.
+The Ikhernofret Stela (Berlin Museum ref 1204) is an ancient Egyptian stela dated to the Middle Kingdom and is notable for its veiled description of how the mysteries of the deity Osiris were carried out in Abydos.
 The stela is 100 cm high and made of limestone.
-Osiris is depicted standing under a winged sun disk facing Senwosret III.
+Osiris is depicted standing under a winged sun disk facing Senusret III.
 The text is laid out below Osiris in twenty-four horizontal lines.
-Underneath the text, Ikhernofret, a 12th Dynasty treasurer under Pharaoh Senwosret III, is depicted at an offering table with his family.
+Underneath the text, Ikhernofret, a 12th Dynasty treasurer under Pharaoh Senusret III, is depicted at an offering table with his family.
 The rituals celebrated the god's kingship, death and resurrection.